Amtilaw/HSBC/README.md

 # HSBC Web application | Application web

 This application is written with the help of the symfony framework \
-Cette application est développé avec l'aide du framework symfony.
+Cette application est développée avec l'aide du framework symfony.
 ## Prérequis | Dependance
 Your computer need to have the following application for installing this symfony application : \
-Votre ordinateur à besoin des application suivante déjà installé
+Votre ordinateur a besoin des applications suivantes déjà installées
 1) Git , composer, xampp

 ## Installation